THE YELLOW WALK

 Low Ellers Marsh and the East Coast Main Line from Childers Hide © Allan Parker ARPS

 In the lower part of the wood near the hide there are many fungi in autumn including Earth Stars which are well worth looking out for.
 The path rises up steps into the main part of the wood.
 The wood is mainly closed canopy which means there is little ground flora except brambles but in spring there will be warblers and woodpeckers and the usual mix of resident birds.
-A view opens out on the left over Childers Marsh with the usual possibility of warblers typical of marshland and, as the path descends, on the left can be seen the remains of an old railway wagon which fell down the bank around 1940.
+A view opens out on the left over Childers Marsh with the usual possibility of typical marsh warblers and, as the path descends, on the left can be seen the remains of an old railway wagon which fell down the bank around 1940.
 Underneath is another wagon of even older vintage, a permanent reminder of the historic connection with the railway system.
 In front is the railway embankment of the South Yorkshire Joint Railway.
+At the bottom of the steps, the path joins the alternative path described below.

-Devil’s-bit Scabious © Allan Parker ARPS
+Gorse along Rossington Bank © Allan Parker ARPS